 Green Templeton College is not responsible for the content of external internet sites.

-- Members of the Committee shall be appointed by the Governing Body.
+- Members of the Committee shall be appointed by the General Purposes Committee.
 The Committee shall have a minimum of five members, at least one of whom shall be a Barclay Fellow.
 The Chair of the HR Committee shall be a member ex officio.

 - No-one for whom the College is his or her principal employer may serve on the committee.